solo-io/gloo/docs/content/reference/gloo_port_reference.md

 ### Pods and ports

-The Gloo Edge Enterprise components are instantiated using pods and services.
+The Gloo Gateway Enterprise components are instantiated using pods and services.
 The following table lists the deployed pods and ports in use by each pod.

 | Pod | Port | Usage |
 |-----|------|-------|